fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-gauge-using-plain-javascript.md

 </div>
 </div>

-That completes the installation of FusionCharts package.
+That completes the installation of FusionCharts JS files.

 ## Create your first gauge